Code-Jester/GroupProjectReport1-Group9/ADR.md

 We decided to keep `Worker` and `Employer` as separate models.

 ### Code reference

 - `workforce/models.py`

 ### Consequences
 This made the project structure clearer and easier to explain.
 It also better reflects the real-world roles in a workforce system.

+---

+## ADR 5:Using SQLite for Development Environments

+### Status

+Accepted

+### Context

+A basic database management and information gathering system is essential for rapid development in a local environment.
+Filtering information is detailed, accurate, neat, and immediate.

+### Options Considered
+1. PostgreSQL / MySQL
+   - Pros: Powerful, suitable for production environments
+   - Cons: Complex configuration

+2. SQLite
+   - Pros: No server installation required
+                 Built-in in Django
+                 Easy to use
+   - Cons: Not suitable for large systems

+### Decision

+Use SQLite for development.

+### Code reference

+- `settings.py`

+### Consequences

+Helps to accelerate development and simplify the environment.
+Can be switched to PostgreSQL at deployment.

+## ADR 6: Using Django ORM instead of raw SQL

+### Status

+Accepted

+### Context

+The team needs to query data from a database.
+Raw SQL or ORM can be used.

+### Options Considered
+1. Raw SQL
+   - Pros: Optimized, flexible
+   - Cons: Difficult to maintain, prone to errors

+2. Django ORM
+   - Pros: Easy to read
+                 Secure (avoids SQL injection)
+                 Integrated with Django
+   - Cons: Less flexible than pure SQL

+### Decision

+Use Django ORM for all queries.

+### Code Reference

+- `models.py/views.py`

+### Consequence

+The code is easy to understand, easy to maintain, suitable for learning projects and medium-sized projects.